Tag Archives: travel tips

 For health safety, frequent flyers always bring their own small travel pillow, travel blanket, and earphones on every trip.
 Being comfortable on every flight is a priority.
 By using their own travel items, frequent flyers ensure that they’re not going to be exposed to excessive bacteria or germs from other passengers.
 Learn this tip from the expert frequent flyers so you can be healthy during your entire trip.

-When you’re sleeping on the airplane, you want to safeguard your valuables in the overhead bin.
+When you’re sleeping on an airplane, you want to safeguard your valuables in the overhead bin.
 The best way to do that is to invest in an anti-theft backpack with locking zippers or locking compartments.

 The Anti-Theft Urban Backpack with RFID Protection featured below is a favorite for travelers because it has slash-resistant body panels and straps, locking compartments, and RFID blocking slots and pockets for identity theft protection.